- Update

 - Australia raised its 2030 carbon emission reduction target to 43% by 2030 compared to 2005 levels.

-- The electricity sector has many local and private companies, whereas the oil and gas sectors are dominated by big international companies.
+- The electricity sector has many local and private companies.

-- The share of coal in the energy mix has decreased by 11 points since 2010, while the share of natural gas increased by 6 points.
-Carbon free sources only account for 10% of the energy mix.
+- The share of coal in the energy mix decreased by 11 points since 2010, while the share of natural gas increased by 7 points.
+Carbon free sources only account for 11% of the energy mix.

 Institutions & Energy Policy